 Treatment with lisocabtagene maraleucel demonstrated durable responses in patients with relapsed/refractory large B-cell lymphomas.

-Findings from the study indicated that patients treated with liso-cel had a probability of continued response at 2-years of 49.5% (95% CI, 41.4%-57.0%) with a median follow-up of 23.0 months (95% CI, 22.8-23.1).
-Patients had a median duration of response (DOR) of 23.1 months (95% CI, 8.6–not reached).
+Study findings indicated that patients treated with liso-cel had a probability of continued response at 2 years of 49.5% (95% CI, 41.4%57.0%) with a median follow-up of 23.0 months (95% CI, 22.8-23.1).
+Patients had a median duration of response (DOR) of 23.1 months (95% CI, 8.6 to not reached).
 Notably, no patients relapsed after 23 months in the trial.

-In order to eligible for the trial, patients needed to be aged 18 years or older and have previously received 2 or more lines of therapy.
+To be eligible for the trial, patients needed to be 18 years or older and have previously 13PRIORITY REPORT® | CAR T-CELL THERAPY received 2 or more lines of therapy.
 Prior treatment with autologous and allogeneic hemopoietic stem cell transplant was allowed.
 Additionally, patients were required to have an ECOG performance status of 0 to 2.
 Secondary central nervous system (CNS) lymphoma was allowed.

 Following a lymphodepleting regimen consisting of 30 mg/m2 of fludarabine and 300 mg/m2 of cyclophosphamide for 3 days, patients received 1 or 3 dose levels of liso-cel: 50 x 106, 100 x 106, and 150 x 106 CAR T cells.
 A total of 127 patients received the confirmation dose of 100 x 106 CAR T cells.

 The trial’s primary end points were safety and ORR by independent review committee, with key secondary end points including CR rate by independent review committee, DOR, progression-free survival (PFS), overall survival (OS), and pharmacokinetic profile.